MakeSchool-Tutorials/Reddit-On-Rails/outline.md

 Once you have the user model.
 You can have somebody else set up sub reddit.

+0. Make sure that students have merged their user model into the development branch, that both pairs have run migrations.
 1. Create subreddit model.
 Created by a user.
 Do not enforce that subreddits model MUST have a user.
 2. Ensure that sub reddits can have a moderator.
 3. Create a sub reddit page so you can view the sub reddit.
 Explanation of routing.
 TODO: Slugs?